Nearby Nature Communicable Disease Management Plan (CDMP)

-- Individually-labeled sets of equipment/supplies – “Kid Kits” in plastic tubs (filled with art materials, sit spots, magnifiers, trail packs, special supplies, etc.) will be provided for each child whenever possible.
-Materials in these Kid Kits will be sanitized and/or washed at the end of each program.
+- Individually-labeled sets of equipment/supplies – “Kid Kits” in plastic tubs (filled with art materials, sit spots, magnifiers, trail packs, special supplies, etc.) – will be provided for each child whenever possible.
+Materials in these Kid Kits will be sanitized and/or washed as necessary at the end of each program.

 - If equipment must be shared between stable groups, it will be sanitized after each use by a stable group.

 - Staff/volunteers will help kids share equipment safely and creatively rather than focusing on the challenges of limited contact between program participants.

 - Nearby Nature staff and volunteers will wear face coverings in accordance with guidance provided by the CDC and Oregon Health Authority (which currently requires such coverings).
 This will be most important when physical distancing is difficult or close contact with program participants (due to injury, a need for comfort, etc.) is unavoidable.
 Early during each program, staff/volunteers will safely demonstrate for program participants how their face coverings come on and off as needed in order to address concerns or fears that these coverings may inspire in some children.
 Nearby Nature will provide its staff and volunteers with face coverings.

 - Children ages five and up are required by the Oregon Health Authority to wear face coverings outdoors when physical distancing cannot be maintained.
 Children younger than five (and older than two) may wear a face covering if requested to do so by their parent/guardian, the face covering fits the child’s face measurements, and the child is able to remove the face covering themselves.
 As of Fall 2020, Nearby Nature is requesting that all children four and older wear face coverings at Nearby Nature programs.